Bingi-Man/Debian-Xfce-Tweaks/README.md

 ```

 Replace <sink_name_or_index> with the name or index you got from pactl list sinks short.
-For example, if you want to use the sink named alsa_output.pci-0000_00_1b.0.analog-stereo, you would use:
+For example :
 ```
-set-default-sink alsa_output.pci-0000_00_1b.0.analog-stereo
+set-default-sink alsa_input.pci-0000_00_1b.0.analog-stereo
 set-default-source alsa_output.pci-0000_00_1b.0.analog-stereo
 ```